 Launch Novartis Access in 30 countries and reach 20 million patients by the end of 2020.
-In 2016, introduce Novartis Access in five additional countries and file 400 submissions to prepare launch in 20 countries.

 By 2025, develop and validate at least one innovative healthcare delivery model that addresses the double burden of disease in underserved populations and contributes to the WHO goal of 25% reduction in non-communicable diseases (NCDs) mortality by 2025.

 Develop roadmap in Ghana for nationwide scaling of telemedicine project, in expansion phase to reach national scale by 2017 by inclusion in Ghana Health Services.

 By 2017, address large burden of hypertension in Ghana to test a community-based model using information communication technology (ICT) to enhance capacity of private sector, Ghana Health Service (GHS) and individuals.

 Explore outcomes-based business models for major diseases in at least 10 out of our top 25 markets (3 in 2016, 3 in 2017, 4 in 2018).